johnath/beep/README.md

 ---------------

-In order to be allowed to run the `KIOCSOUND` `ioctl(2)` of the classical console API, the Linux kernel insists you must either be root or own the current TTY (e.g. non-root user logged in on `/dev/tty4`).
+In order to be allowed to run the `KIOCSOUND` `ioctl(2)` of the classical Linux console API, the Linux kernel insists you must either be root or own the current TTY (e.g. non-root user logged in on `/dev/tty4`).

 `beep` only uses this API as a fallback.